Kssonety/Spot3DiSify/README.md

 Allows for playing .OGG files from the /3ds/Spot3DiSify/music/ folder.

-Will allow for online songs directly from Spotify.
+Will eventually allow for online songs directly from Spotify.

+Sadly, background music while gaming isn't possible :(